 We experience the world around us filtered through the lens of our experiences.
 Without memories we could not hold on to these experiences locking us perpetually in the present.
 It follows that memories are at the core of what makes us humans.

-Episodic memory is the ability to encode and later recollect experiences that contain a what, where and when.
+Episodic memory, a term coined by Endel Tulving in 1972 (xx), is the ability to encode and later recollect experiences that contain a what, where and when.
 They are rich in detail, integrating information from multiple modalities, they are encoded automatically, require no repetitions, and can last an entire life (xx).
 By remembering these episodic memories, it is as if we were mentally transported back to that time, re-experiencing them anew.

 An example for an episodic memory is when I was sitting in a small coffee shop in Sevilla in the company of my loved one.
 The sun had not yet reached its peak and was pleasantly warm.
 A mild breeze carried over the smell of freshly brewed coffee and bits of conversations from other patrons.
 It was a satisfying way to start the day, my body still exhilarated from the workout we just finished.
 The waiter brought over two coffees.
 On the way back to the kitchen he hesitated, turned on his heel and walked back to our table.
 "Your PhD thesis was a fantastic read", he said with a slight Spanish accent, adding "but why was your example for episodic memories so long?".

 Semantic memories on the other hand refer to factual knowledge and understanding of concepts (such as knowing that the very real coffee shop in the above story was called "La Nueva Peseta"; xx).
 Together with episodic memories they belong to the subgroup of declarative memories (xx).
-Sometimes declarative memories are termed explicit memory because they require explicit perception (?? xx).

-Semantic and episodic memories are usually treated as different subcategories of declarative memories.
-In reality the line separating the two can get blurry.
-For example (xx).
+Declarative memories, sometimes also called explicit memories, can be expressed (i.e., declared) overtly and form the basis for conscious recollection (Cohen and Squire, 1980; Squire, 1992).
+In reality the line separating semantic and episodic memories can get blurry.
+For example, if you were asked how old you were when you received your childhood pet, the retrieved memory would have semantic (your age) and episodic aspects (the experience itself).

 Declarative memories can in turn be distinguished from non-declarative memories (xx).
 This category contains procedural memory (e.g., knowing how to make a coffee) and priming, which refers to the phenomena that exposure to a stimulus influences the behaviour or response to a later stimulus (e.g., judging someone’s character as "warmer" after holding a warm coffee; 10.1126/science.1162548).
 These memories do not require conscious perception which is why they are also referred to as implicit memories.

 Intracranial EEG (iEEG) and epilepsy